Haymarket affair: Rally at Haymarket Square

 A New York Times article, with the dateline May 4, and headlined "Rioting and Bloodshed in the Streets of Chicago ...
 Twelve Policemen Dead or Dying", reported that Fielden spoke for 20 minutes, alleging that his words grew "wilder and more violent as he proceeded".
-Another New York Times article, headlined "Anarchy's Red Hand" and dated May 6, opens with: "The villainous teachings of the Anarchists bore bloody fruit in Chicago tonight and before daylight at least a dozen stalwart men will have laid down their lives as a tribute to the doctrine of Herr Johann Most."
-It referred to the strikers as a "mob" and used quotation marks around the term "workingmen".
+Another New York Times article, headlined "Anarchy's Red Hand", dated May 6, opens with: "The villainous teachings of the Anarchists bore bloody fruit in Chicago tonight and before daylight at least a dozen stalwart men will have laid down their lives as a tribute to the doctrine of Herr Johann Most."
+(Most was a German-American anarchist theorist and leader, who was not in Chicago.)
+The article referred to the strikers as a "mob" and used quotation marks around the term "workingmen".